WHAT IS THE DIFFERENCE BETWEEN A SLIP AND FALL VS. TRIP AND FALL CASE?

 Here is a hypothetical example:

-You are walking in the produce aisle of a grocery store and “slip and fall” on some substance that had fallen or leaked to the floor.
+You are walking in the produce aisle of a grocery store.
+You “slip and fall” on some substance that had fallen or leaked to the floor.
 How do you prove how long that substance had been there?
 What if the store keeps a “cleaning log” that shows that an employee checks and sweeps the floor every half hour?
 As you can see, it may be difficult to meet the “knew or should have known” requirement under these circumstances.

 Second hypothetical scenario:

 You are walking toward the entrance into a restaurant.
 All of a sudden your foot catches on a displaced or misleveled walkway and you “trip and fall” resulting in an injury.
-You look back at where your foot caught and see that there was a big gap in the expansion joint, and that the slabs of the sidewalk were uneven and offset from one another.
+You look back at where your foot caught and see that there was a big gap in the expansion joint.
+That the slabs of the sidewalk were uneven and offset from one another.
 In this scenario, absent an earthquake or recent construction, the odds are that the defect has been there for quite some time.

 In a “slip and fall” case, it is often more difficult to establish how long a substance or object has been on the floor.
 This can make it very difficult to establish that the defendant knew, or should have known, about the existence of the dangerous condition.